 For over 35 years Bill Harvey has been leading the way in media research with special emphasis on the New Media.
-He is often asked to provide his vision of the future of some specific part of the media world.
+He is often asked to provide his vision of the future of some specific part of the media world and has consulted for over a hundred Fortune 500 companies.
 Bill is known to many as a media futurist.

 Bill Harvey after a history of innovation co-founded TRA, the first company to show that naturally occurring purchase and media data can be used to create the first actionable process for true ROI measurement and optimization.
 In 2012 TiVo acquired TRA, now called TiVo Research.

 Today, beyond consulting for many companies, Bill has co-founded Research Measurement Technologies (RMT), which is developing a programmatic ROI optimizer that will benefit advertisers and content creators.
 RMT has breakthrough IP in two areas:

 Bill has spent over 35 years leading the way in media research with special emphasis on the New Media.
 As the 24-year-old strategy head of the American Research Bureau (now Arbitron), he invented the Area of Dominant Influence or ADI, an audience-based definition of television markets that Nielsen emulated as the DMA, and which was called by Sales & Marketing Magazine “the most widely used marketing tool in the world today”.
 The ADI has profoundly influenced the advertising and television industries.